The 5 Best Hoka Shoes for Nursing

 • Arch support: If you have high arches, look for shoes with arch support.

-• Breathability: Look for shoes that are made of breathable materials such as mesh which will help in summer and sweaty work shifts.
+• Breathability: Look for shoes made of breathable materials such as mesh which will help in summer and sweaty work shifts.

 • Price: Shop around to find the best deals if you are a nurse or have any job that requires being on your feet for long hours.